 - Essential information for Warsaw

-Your day in the Polish capital should easily include all the very best things to do in Warsaw to give you a perfect taste of what this amazing Polish destination has to offer.
+Your day in the capital city of Poland should easily include all the very best things to do in Warsaw to give you a perfect taste of what this amazing Polish destination has to offer.

 Our one day Warsaw itinerary has you spending 1 full day of at least 12 hours exploring the Polish capital as part of a Poland itinerary.
 We have created this Warsaw 1 day itinerary guide to help you plan your day in Warsaw.

 The modern version of Warsaw is home to a wide variety of museums, art galleries, and historical attractions, including the Warsaw barbican, Warsaw ghetto, old town market place presidential palace and more.
 Your one day in Warsaw should include trying Polish food such as sour rye soup, Bigos, hunter’s stew, cabbage stew and the famous Pierogi.

 The old town district of Warsaw is also a major tourist attraction, with its narrow streets, colourful buildings, and many food options for one day in Warsaw Poland.